Lawrencekalaw/coffee/README.md

-An amzing login page for your coffee cafe.
+An amazing Home and Login page for your coffee cafe.